By Natasha Turner, ND

 Safe Sun Guidelines for Your Skin

 In reasonable doses, sunlight enables natural immunity, promotes skin growth and healing, stimulates our “happy” hormone (serotonin), and contributes to an overall sense of well-being.
 Getting some sunlight for 15 or 20 minutes a day enables the body to manufacture vitamin D and is responsible for the synthesis of the pigment melanin, the skin’s natural sunscreen.
 The key is to be cautious while out in the sun and not block it out completely unless you have a history of skin cancer or have another condition which requires that you not be exposed to the sun, like an allergy.
 Gradually working up to an hour per day of exposure to the sun, outside of the prime hours between 10 AM and 3 PM, and wearing a hat to protect your face, should be relatively safe precautions for most adults.
-Always use caution in the sun during peak hours of exposure by covering up with light clothing and if you do choose to use a sunscreen, select one that is broad-spectrum with a minimum SPF of 30.
+One way your skin could heal naturally is through using some cbd skin care products.
+The added CBD often helps with healing and prevents anti-aging.
+Skincare ranges that promote these features, whilst also moisturizing your skin, are ideal to keep your complexion looking good without risking sun damage.
+However, still spend some time outside but while you’re exposed to the sun, always use caution during peak hours of exposure by covering up with light clothing and if you do choose to use a sunscreen, select one that is broad-spectrum with a minimum SPF of 30.
 I prefer sunscreens that are mineral based and free of harmful chemicals like parabens.
 Look for Color Science or the most recent newly released product from Skinceuticals, their SPF 50 product, which you can view here.

 Nutrition to Protect Your Skin